On the Way to the Wedding: Reception

 The Romance Writers of America named On the Way to the Wedding the 2007 RITA Award winner for Best Long Historical Romance.
 Romantic Times also nominated it for an award in 2006 in the category Historical Love & Laughter.

 Kathe Robin of Romantic Times gave a rave review of the novel, remarking that "Quinn deftly merges the elements of a Shakespearean comedy with the climax of The Graduate, delivering an utterly delightful love story that will have readers grinning with pleasure the instant the book is opened until the marvelous ending."
 The review in Publishers' Weekly describes the novel as "as frothy and festive as a glass of bubbly, and more than worthy of a toast", but laments that the books does not include more interactions between the Bridgerton siblings, as previous books in the series had done.

 On the Way to the Wedding reached number 5 on the New York Times Bestseller List for paperback fiction.
 The novel was on the USA Today bestseller list for six weeks, peaking at number 4.

 Adaptation

 The book series the novel is a part of has been adapted by Shondaland and Netflix into a television series titled Bridgerton which premiered in 2020.
-Gregory is played by actor Will Tilson who has appeared in both season 1 and season 2.
+Gregory is played by actor Will Tilston who has appeared in seasons 1-3.